 The beauty of this idea, however, is that one could truly customize their bed with anything from child names, to other, more complex/intricate designs.
 I wanted to keep with the super minimalist style for v1.

 Now, unless you go out of your way to try and disassemble the bed, it will stay in-place without any problems.
 That might not be the case with kids, however.
-My children dismantle anything and everything, so it was important to add an extra safety layer.
-In the spirit of not using any type of common fasteners (bolts, screws), as well as the open design nature, I've designed a simple locking clip mechanism which can be easily 3D printed on ANY FDM (and others) 3D printer.
+My children dismantle anything and everything, so it was important to add an extra layer of safety.
+In the spirit of not using any type of common fasteners (bolts, screws), as well as the open design nature, I've designed a simple 'locking clip' mechanism which can be easily 3D printed on literally ANY FDM 3D printer.

 Speaking of safety, the bed was designed with the following in mind: